BladeRunnerJS/brjs-appcache/README.md

 ## Quick start
 - Download the [latest release of the plugin](https://github.com/caplin/brjs-appcache/releases/latest) (`appcache-plugin.jar`).
 - Copy the plugin JAR to the `apps/<your-app>/WEB-INF/lib` folder.
+- Copy the plugin JAR to the `conf/java` folder.
 - Add the appcache plugin tag to your HTML element e.g. `<html manifest="<@appcache.url@/>">`
 - That's it, your app is now appcache ready!